 No mother should be surprised to see very little of her grown children when they come home for summer college breaks and holidays.
 We learn this quickly the hard way.
 Our budding adults want to see friends and try out their new independence on their old playgrounds.
 We get it, right?
 We’re ready.

 Why I miss my daughters when they are home

-I have been surprised to find it’s more than that.
-When my two daughters pop home from college for a few days or a few weeks, it is not as satisfying as I envision it to be.
-In fact, sometimes what I get is the opposite of what I want.
-I actually miss them MORE when they are here than when they are away.
+I was surprised to find it’s more than that.
+When my two daughters pop home from college for a few days or weeks, it is not as satisfying as I envision it.
+Sometimes, what I get is the opposite of what I want.
+I miss them MORE when they are here than when they are away.